aman0khan/Taiwlind_Landing_Page/readme.md

 # Tailwind Manage Landing Page

-This is the project from my 2022 Tailwind Crash Course on YouTube.
+This is a landing page using Pure Tailwindcss .

 ![Alt text](/img/screen.png?raw=true)